Let’s learn about the science behind the popular monster girls within anime!

-The obvious choice here would be that Yuki is cold-blooded, but that is not actually the case as she says that she is very similar to humans.
+The obvious choice here would be that Yuki is cold-blooded, but that is not the case as she says that she is very similar to humans.
 In that case, she would be in a constant state of hypothermia (below 95F and probably the inspiration for the Yuki-onna myth) and that would impact how the rest of her body functions.

 Interestingly enough there is a mammal called the Echidna which has a body temperature of 85-90F and it can go as low as 41F.
-So perhaps Yuki-Onnas are an evolutionary off-shoot of Echidnas that managed to breed with humans.
+So perhaps Yuki-Onnas is an evolutionary off-shoot of Echidnas that managed to breed with humans.

 Lack of Sweating